jakob-r/hugo-course/content/chapters/17_linear_svm/17-05-optimization.md

 ---
-title: "Chapter 17.5: Support Vector Machine Training"
+title: "Chapter 17.5: SVM Training"
 ---
 The linear SVM problem is challenging due to its non-differentiability.
 In this section, we present methods of optimization.